-COURSE DESCRIPTION OUTCOME A student completing this course will be able to: CO 1 Draw project networks for probabilistic and deterministic time estimates to obtain critical path.
+COURSE OUTCOME DESCRIPTION OOTOOML A student completing this course will be able to: CO 1 Draw project networks for probabilistic and deterministic time estimates to obtain critical path.
 CO 2 Crash activities to optimise the project cost and update networks from time to time.
 CO 3 Construct various control charts for variables and attributes to obtain standard values for future use.
 CO 4 Design a single sampling plan and obtain its various characteristics and understand the concept of Double Sampling Plan

-Course Unit Course/ Unit Title Credits/ Code/ Unit Lectures RUASTA402 Unit CPM and PERT: 15 WUS Objective and Outline of the techniques.
+Course Unit Course/ Unit Title Credits/ Code/ Unit Lectures RUASTA402 Unit CPM and PERT: 15 Objective and Outline of the techniques.
 Diagrammatic representation of activities in a project: Gantt Chart and Network Diagram.
 Slack time and Float times.
 Determination of Critical path.
 Probability consideration in project scheduling.
 Project cost analysis.
 Updating.
-Lectures RUASTA402 Unit Statistical Quality Control-I: 15 II Principles of control.
+Lectures RUASTA402 Unit Statistical Quality Control: 15 II Principles of control.
 Process quality control of variables.
-X bar and R, Xbar and Sigma Chart and their uses.
+X bar and R, X bar and Sigma Chart and their uses.
 Problems involving setting up standards for future use.
-Exponentially weighted moving average (EWMA) control charts, Cumulative Sum Lectures
+Introduction to Six sigma limits.
+Concept of Natural Tolerance Limits, Specification Limits and Detection of shift Lectures